gubnota/realtime_sqlite_messages/README.md

-## Simple backend for local testing
+## Simple backend for self-hosted chat app with notifications

 - uses SQLite as a database
 - utilizes websockets for real-time messaging